 With technological advances and reduced production prices, wind energy is a serious and important component of utility generation.
 Not only do wind projects provide a clean source of electricity, but they also help keep electric rates low and provide a hedge against fossil fuel price volatility.
-Wind energy costs have declined over the past few years as wind turbine technology has matured (for example, with taller towers and improved turbine efficiencies).
+Wind energy costs have declined over the past few years as more people have invested in it, giving wind turbine technology a chance to mature, with taller towers and improved turbine efficiencies.

 Wind energy is now one of the most cost-effective sources of new electricity generation, beating all other sources on cost in wind-rich regions.
-During 2017, the American wind industry installed 7,017 megawatts (MW) of new capacity bringing the total installed capacity to nearly 89,000 MW – enough to power the equivalent of 24 million average homes.
-Wind now supplies 6.3% of the country’s electricity and is on pace to provide 10% of U.S. electricity by 2020.
+During 2020, the American wind industry installed 16913 megawatts (MW) of new capacity, an increase of 89% on 2019’s new turbines.
+Wind now supplies 8.4% of the country’s electricity, and this figure is increasing.

 Offshore Wind Energy

-Offshore wind resources in the U.S. are not only vast, they are also located near the fastest-growing electricity demand centers: coastal areas, which are among the most populated parts of the country.
-Offshore wind development, therefore, offers something that is extremely valuable for our economy, environment, and national security: a source of clean, domestic, inexhaustible energy with which to meet fast-growing electricity demand, near population centers.
+Offshore wind resources in the U.S. tend to be a convenient choice, as they are located near the fastest-growing electricity demand centers: coastal areas, which are among the most populated parts of the country.
+Offshore wind development, therefore, offers something that is extremely valuable for our economy, environment, and national security: a source of clean, domestic, inexhaustible energy with which to meet fast-growing electricity demand, proximal to population centers.

 Wind Energy Fun Facts

 The United States could rely on wind power entirely, as it has enough accessible kinetic energy to produce 3.7 trillion kilowatt-hours of electricity annually—or nearly 10 times the country’s existing power needs.
 In 2020, American wind power reached a new record: around 337.5 billion KW hours of wind electricity were generated in the United States.